Take on Wall Street Trainings

 - The history of finance and structural racism

 - Money in politics

 - Countering the power of finance

-- “The concise and simple explanations of complicated concept around privatization was wonderful.
+“The concise and simple explanations of complicated concepts around privatization was wonderful.
 I learned a lot without being overwhelmed.”